-Is Snapchat Viable For My Brand?
-What CMOs Need To Know
+Is Snapchat Viable for my Brand?
+What CMOs Need to Know!

-Snapchat spent the second half of the 2010s dethroning Facebook as a focal point for Millennial and Gen Z attention online.
+Snapchat spent the second half of the 2010s dethroning Facebook as a focal point for Millennial and Generation Z attention online.
 Anyone at the cutting edge of social media understands what Facebook has become: an abandoned digital amusement park where people fight about politics.
-Millennial and Gen Z attention is now fragmented between Snapchat and Instagram.
+Millennial and Generation Z attention is now fragmented between Snapchat and Instagram.
 CMOs must understand Snapchat’s strengths and weaknesses within integrated marketing mixes.

-Snapchat As A Channel For Driving Sales With Dynamic Ad Units
+Snapchat as a Channel for Driving Sales With Dynamic Ad Units

 Curating Unique User Experiences Through Augmented Reality